dwavesystems/dwave-ocean-sdk/docs/overview/qpu.rst

    >>> response.data_vectors['energy']       # doctest: +SKIP
    array([-1.5])

-The examples under :ref:`gs` demonstrate solving problems on the D-Wave system, starting from very simple and gradually increasing the complexity.

 When you use a probabilistic sampler like the D-Wave system, you typically program for multiple reads.